Mersal (soundtrack): Release

-The soundtrack album was highly anticipated by film buffs as it marked the decade-long collaboration between Vijay and Rahman aswell as their first release in their silver-jubilee years.
+The soundtrack album was highly anticipated by film buffs as it marked the decade-long collaboration between Vijay and Rahman as well as their first release in their silver-jubilee years.
 In July 2017, Hema Rukmani of Thenandal Studio Limited announced that the film's audio launch would be held on 20 August 2017, with Sony Music acquiring the rights of the music album for a ₹3.5 crore; the highest ever for a Tamil film in that time.
 Since the film marked Thenandal's 100th production, the producers opted for a grand event at the Jawaharlal Nehru Stadium in Chennai, with The Indian Express highlighted it as the "biggest Kollywood event of the year".
-The event witnessed the attendance of prominent celebrities from the Tamil film industry along with the film's cast and crew, including Dhanush, Sundar.
-C, amongst others were attended at the event, which was hosted by R. Parthiban.
+The event witnessed the attendance of prominent celebrities from the Tamil film industry along with the film's cast and crew, including Dhanush, Sundar C, amongst others were attended at the event, which was hosted by R. Parthiban.
 A. R. Rahman and his musical team performed the album live on stage.
 The audio launch event was aired live on Sun TV, despite being reported that three television channels will stream the launch live.
 The audio event was streamed live on the official YouTube channel of the music label, and also via Facebook and Twitter through the accounts of the production house.
 The album was made available for streaming through internet for digital download on the same day of the launch.